Straight Up (Paula Abdul song): Background

-According to Paula Abdul, her mother found this song for her.
+According to Paula Abdul, her mother Lorraine found this song for her.
 She explains that her mother knew someone whose boyfriend was an aspiring songwriter, and she got "Straight Up" as an 8-track demo.
 The demo version was "so bad" that Abdul's mother was "crying laughing" at it and threw it in the trash.
 But Abdul heard something she liked in it and retrieved it.
 At that time she was a full-time choreographer, and on the side late at night she was recording music.
-The record label did not think the song was any good, but Abdul offered to record two songs they wanted, which she did not like, if they would let her do "Straight Up".
+The record label did not think the song was any good but Abdul offered to record two songs they wanted, which she did not like, if they would let her do "Straight Up".
 The song was recorded at a cost of $3,000.
 Later a friend of hers told her that somebody with her same name was being played on a northern California radio station.
 "Literally, within 10 days I [it] sold a million copies."
-The song was originally recorded in a bathroom, and in the masters of the recording someone in the next apartment can be heard yelling "Shut up".
+The song was originally recorded in a bathroom and in the masters of the recording someone in the next apartment can be heard yelling "Shut up".

 "Straight Up" was the third single released from her debut album Forever Your Girl, after "Knocked Out" and "The Way That You Love Me."
-While the latter found modest success on the R&B charts, radio station KMEL in San Francisco started playing "Straight Up" from the album.
+While the latter found modest success on the Billboard R&B singles chart, radio station KMEL in San Francisco started playing "Straight Up" from the album.
 The label switched promotion "The Way That You Love Me" to "Straight Up".
-The strategy paid off, as "Straight Up" spent three weeks at No. 1 in the U.S. "The Way That You Love Me" was promoted a year later and became Abdul's fourth (of five) Top 5 hits from the album in the U.S.

-One of the 12" versions was remixed by LA "Powermixers" Chris Modig and Boris Granich, known for their special Power mixes at Power 106 during the 1980s.
+The strategy paid off, as "Straight Up" spent three weeks at No. 1 on the Billboard Hot 100 in the U.S. "The Way That You Love Me" was promoted a year later and became Abdul's fourth (of five) Top 5 hits from the album in the U.S. One of the 12" versions was remixed by LA "Powermixers" Chris Modig and Boris Granich, known for their special power mixes at Power 106 during the 1980s.